MicahChalmer/rust-fuse-mc-original/README.md

 Build it with [rustpkg](https://github.com/mozilla/rust/blob/master/doc/rustpkg.md).  `rust_fuse` is the interface library and `hello_fs` is the aforementioned "hello world" filesystem that uses it.

-I'm using the nightly builds of Rust as pulled from the [Ubuntu PPA](https://launchpad.net/%7Ehansjorg/+archive/rust), which tracks the `master` branch.
+I'm using the nightly builds of Rust as pulled from the [Ubuntu PPA](https://launchpad.net/%7Ehansjorg/+archive/rust), which tracks the `master` branch of rust.